Abizern/nscnlon/content/faq.md

 No. A lot of people are just chatting, but if you have a question to ask; you'll find people generally willing to explain things to you.
 Sometimes in more detail than you want; but that's not always a bad thing.

 #### Why isn't anybody programming?
+Sometimes people have had a long day (week/month/year...) and don't feel like working, preferring to talk instead.
+Don't let that stop you.
+If you want to program, go ahead.
+If you want to work on your side project or ask questions you won't get funny looks.
+More likely you'll get people interested in what you're doing.